How Much Does Seeing A Functional Medicine Doctor Cost?

 What is involved in physician pricing?

-Most holistic doctors, including those at Vytal Health, charge by the hour for their time.
+Most holistic doctors charge by the hour for their time.
 The reason for this is because an initial consultation is typically an hour, and patients then understand the up-front cost of that entire appointment.
-With traditional and insurance based billing, doctors get paid based on billing codes and their associated difficulty levels.
-This leads to a complete lack of transparency and and forces doctors to just check various service boxes so they can bill for them.
+With traditional and insurance based billing, doctors get paid based on the billing codes and their associated difficulty levels.
+This leads to a complete lack of transparency and forces doctors to just check various service boxes so they can bill for them.
+Depending on where the practice is located, functional medicine doctors’ charges can be higher or lower (national average is around $500), since doctors also have to account for the cost of their employees and office space, which can drive up the price.

+Because Vytal Health doctors are entirely virtual (on-line), we are able to keep our prices lower than most other clinics.
 Keep in mind that your out-of-pocket expenses can potentially be reimbursed by your insurance plan as an “Out of Network” benefit.
 Most practices, including Vytal Health, will assist you with this.
 Additionally, high deductible health plans often have HSA (Health Spending Accounts) or FSA (Flexible Spending Accounts) that can be used to pay for doctor visits and many other aspects of your functional medicine care.

 Figuring out your budget